OODemi52/slackUpload/README.md

 - Optional authentification to limit use to those within organization.
 - Authentication method to prevent abuse from client side.
 - Option to decide what comment will accompany each message.
+- Make it so the upload button can't be pressed again until all files upload.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: